edgeworx/docs/content/en/docs/cloud/apps/templating.md

 #### Assigning Values

-Values can be assigned to a new text string
+Values can be assigned to a new text string.

 * Assigning a value: `{% assign agent = "agent-name" | findAgent %}`